gboeing/osmnx/README.md

 # OSMnx

-Retrieve and construct spatial geometries and street networks from OpenStreetMap
+Retrieve and construct spatial geometries and street networks from OpenStreetMap.
+[Full overview](http://geoffboeing.com/2016/11/osmnx-python-street-networks/).

 OSMnx is a Python library that lets you download spatial geometries and construct, project, visualize, and analyze street networks from OpenStreetMap's APIs.
 Users can download and construct walkable, drivable, or bikable